A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Analysis and Discussion

-Subsequently, we examined the top 10 TCP destination ports on which traffic is received to understand how scanning behavior manifests at the service level.
+Subsequently, the top 10 TCP destination ports receiving traffic were analyzed to understand how scanning activity manifested at the service level.
 As seen in Fig. \ref{fig:Src_Port}, during the initial disclosure phase in December 2021, traffic was concentrated on standard HTTP ports.
 Port 80 received the highest volume of traffic, followed by port 8080, with additional activity observed on ports 8983, 8081, 8000, and 8085.
 Traffic was also observed on port 7547, which is commonly associated with TR-069 management interfaces on consumer and enterprise network devices, consistent with observations from prior Log4Shell measurement studies \cite{The_Log4j_incident}.

 In 2022, this pattern largely persisted, with ports 8080 and 80 remaining the most frequently targeted, alongside continued probing of ports such as 8090 and 8081.
 From 2023 onward, however, the distribution shifts toward a broader set of alternative HTTP ports.
-Ports 8081, 8082, and 8083, along with their related variants, are increasingly dominating the top rankings, while reliance on the default HTTP ports is becoming less pronounced.
+Ports 8081, 8082, and 8083, along with their related variants, increasingly dominate the top rankings, while reliance on default HTTP ports becomes less pronounced.
+Traditionally, these ports are used by web application servers, reverse proxies, administrative interfaces, and containerized or development deployments (e.g., Apache Tomcat, Jetty, and similar frameworks), making them attractive targets for exploitation attempts involving server-side components such as Log4j.
 This port selection remains relatively stable through 2024 and 2025, with ports in the 8080–8085 range consistently receiving the majority of observed traffic.
-Across all years, the data show a sustained focus on HTTP-accessible services, with a gradual transition from canonical defaults toward commonly deployed alternative service ports.
+Across all years, the data show a sustained focus on HTTP-accessible services, with a gradual transition from canonical default ports toward more commonly deployed alternative service ports.